The-Poolz/LockDealNFT.InvestProvider/README.md

 ### Investing with ERC20 Tokens

-Before participating in an investment pool, users must approve the contract to spend the required amount of the **ERC20** token they intend to invest.
+Before participating in an investment pool, users must approve the **InvestProvider** address to spend the required amount of the **ERC20** token they intend to invest

 ```solidity
 /**